diprimagiorgio/vaccine/README.md

 ## CI/CD

-I have used github action to implement continuous integration (CI) and I can automate the workflow to deploy Azure Web Apps.
+I have used github action to implement continuous integration (CI) and I have automated the workflow to deploy Azure Web Apps.
 Every time I push my code, I test the server side with jest by checking the database creation and the seeding on a test db.
 After that I check if the result from the API matches the [result published](https://github.com/solita/vaccine-exercise-2021#some-numbers-to-help-you) by solita, if everything works fine the result is deploy and the new version is accessible [here](https://vaccine-solita.azurewebsites.net/)